Dr David Force

 Away from the Classroom

 My passion is for early music, and I play in several ensembles that perform repertoire from the medieval to early baroque periods.
-As well as organ and harpsichord, this involves playing a range of marvellous old instruments, such as the crumhorn, curtal, kortholt, lap harp and hurdy-gurdy.
-My favourite, though, is the Flemish bagpipes which is great for entertaining the neighbours (up to several doors away).
-I’m also exercising my brain cell by researching a PhD in seventeenth century English music, so that means lots of time in dusty libraries – heaven!
-To relax I enjoy cycling, reading by the fire, and very amateur cooking – Force’s Sauces are my speciality.
+As well as organ and harpsichord, this involves a range of marvellous old instruments, such as the crumhorn, curtal, kortholt, lap harp and hurdy-gurdy.
+My favourite, though, is the Flemish bagpipes, which can also be enjoyed by my neighbours (up to several doors away!).
+My research work focuses on English music of the seventeenth century, particularly the kind of music that was played in domestic environments.
+I’m especially fascinated by historical performance practice – in other words, how the music was played and sounded in the past.